The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 You might note, your own body makes and regulates Hydrochloric acid (stomach), and regulates the sodium and carbonate levels quite effectively.

 - St. Louis, Missouri

-A. Suggest you look at a product POR-15 I had a rust problem in the fuel tank of my Austin Healey which I treated with POR 15
+A. Suggest you look at a product POR-15 [linked by editor to product info at Amazon] I had a rust problem in the fuel tank of my Austin Healey which I treated with POR 15

 I was quite impressed with the result.

 I have used Muriatic acid and it works great.
 I don't see the big deal about the stuff, dump it along the fence as I also do with used motor oil.
 It makes a great edging solution and I don't have to weed it.
 I really think everyone is going way over board about the environment stuff as if this is the worst thing that is being done to the Earth in each person's daily life.Jason Heights

 That was probably a put-on, Jason, but just hope you never have to sell the property.
 Not sure about Florida, but in most states all that earth will have to be excavated and disposed of.
 The muriatic acid probably wouldn't last for too many years, but the oil will be around for many decades.